broadinstitute/cromwell/docs/RuntimeAttributes.md

 *Default: _0_*

 This retry option is introduced to provide a method for tackling transient job failures.
 For example, if a task fails due to a timeout from accessing an external service, then this option helps re-run the failed the task without having to re-run the entire workflow.
 It takes an Int as a value that indicates the maximum number of times Cromwell should retry a failed task.
 This retry is applied towards jobs that fail while executing the task command.
-This method only applies to transient job failures and is a feeble attempt to retry a job, that is it cannot be used to increase memory in out-of-memory situations.
+This method only applies to transient job failures and is a feeble attempt to retry a job.

 If using the Google backend, it's important to note that The `maxRetries` count is independent from the [preemptible](#preemptible) count.
 For example, the task below can be retried up to 6 times if it's preempted 3 times AND the command execution fails 3 times.